Legal Translation Services for Patent Litigation

 As you well know, patent litigation typically involves the discovery of massive amounts of documentation, and that documentation tends to be highly technical.
 That becomes an even more complex challenge when the discovery takes place between parties of different countries.
 Then, of course, there is the need to depose witnesses in other countries.
 Ultimately, all of the foreign language documentation, pleadings, and depositions need to be translated in English for use before the ITC.

 Accordingly, the need for an experienced, high-quality legal translation service is essential.
 Legal translators have solutions to tackle the translation of voluminous amounts of discovery, and to zero in on the documents that are likely most relevant before translating every page.
 Litigation, especially as the case nears trial, is a high-stakes, high-pressure undertaking.
 Your legal translations need to be accurate and on time.
 All Language Alliance, Inc. has that level of quality and expertise.
-Be sure to contact us for more information.
+Be sure to contact us for information on legal translation costs.

 If you have a case before the ITC, securing a trusted legal translation service should be one of your first priorities.
 As you can see, the proper translation of patent litigation documents could be the key to success in any case before the ITC.
-Contact our legal translation services company to retain Mandarin Chinese, Korean, Cantonese, German, Japanese, and other language interpreters for Section 337 investigations.
+Contact our legal translation services company to retain Mandarin Chinese, Korean, Cantonese, German, Japanese, Spanish, Hebrew, and other language interpreters for Section 337 investigations and ITC trial proceedings.

 #alllanguagealliance #legaltranslation #legaltranslationservices #documenttranslation #legalinterpreters #denvertranslationservices #certifiedtranslation #lawtranslation #depositioninterpreters #litigation #deposition #patentlitigation #IPtranslationservices #translationservicesforITC #litigatontranslationservices #patentlitigationtranslation #section337translations